sendwithus/competencies/competencies/ui-framework-mithril.md

 Prove it!
 By building a website (or component of a website) in Mithril.
 This may include the following concepts:

 - Virtual DOM
+- you can talk about the up/downsides and comparisons to other frameworks.
 - The component lifecycle
 - Managing component state (ie. two-way data binding, XHR)
 - Passing data between components